ankrutik/notes/aws/solutions_arch_cert/notes.md

 - temporary AWS credentials to access AWS services like S3 or DynamoDB.
 - *Deals with actual granting of IAM role as part of the authentication.*

+Cognito **Sync** is

+- used to sync data from devices to Cognito
+- deprecated and replaced by App Sync

 Cognito tracks association between user identity and the various devices that the user has signed in from.